-Formerly coordinator of Neighborhood Services for the Erie County Department of Senior Services, Diane led the Department’s efforts to coordinate the delivery of Older American Act services through a network of public and non-profit agencies.
+Prior to joining the Foundation, Diane worked for Erie County Department of Senior Services, where she led the Program Development and Evaluation unit.
 Her key responsibilities included overseeing departmental planning activities, service system development, identification of new resources to improve and expand services to Erie County’s older adults and contributing to advocacy efforts.
-Diane was responsible for bringing a number of new programs forward during her time with the Department, including Ready Set Home which puts needed services in place for frail elders and the disabled after a hospital stay.

-She earned a Ph.D. in political science from the State University of New York at Buffalo, and is a graduate of the Health Foundation’s Health Leadership Fellows program.
+Diane has a Ph.D. in political science from the State University of New York at Buffalo.
+She taught for more than a decade at SUNY Fredonia and Buffalo State College.
+She is also a proud graduate of the Health Foundation’s Health Leadership Fellows program.

-Diane lives in South Buffalo with her husband, Daniel.
+Diane currently lives in South Buffalo with her husband, Daniel, and their two cats, Oscar and Pippi.

 Areas of Expertise